 We have been offering a technical solution for flaring gas for many years.

-With the gas test stand pipe, commissioning and decommissioning of pipelines can be carried out in all pressure ranges from atmospheric pressure up to 20 bar.
+With the Gas standpipe without blow-off pipe commissioning and decommissioning of pipelines can be carried out in all pressure ranges from atmospheric pressure up to 20 bar.
 The blowing off of gas is possible with the gas stand pipe, as is flaring.
 However, for reasons of environmental protection and occupational safety, flaring is recommended.

 The final report of the ME-Red DSO also identified flaring with the gas test stand pipe as the “top measure” and analysed it in detail (tripod flare for high-pressure range).

 The authors of the final report concluded that although a gas flare was a suitable measure for reducing methane emissions, the cost-benefit ratio currently only allowed it to be used sensibly in the high-pressure range.

 For the low- and medium-pressure range, there was a lack of cost-effective technologies that are in reasonable proportion to the significantly lower methane quantities or the significantly lower methane reduction potential in these pressure ranges.

 Mobile Gas Flare S for the low and medium pressure range

 We have therefore developed the Mobile Gas Flare S. especially for the low-pressure and medium-pressure range.
 We offer a cost-effective, compact solution that is used purely for flaring gas.

 The device is ready for use in a few minutes and is thus a suitable measure to avoid blow-out quantities in the area of service line connections as well.
 Especially in the case of connections to new houses, the volumes to be saved in a single connection pipe are small, but as soon as these small quantities of such a measure are added up over many applications, e.g. in an annual balance, a considerable emission avoidance potential is created.